Ginxss/tfds/README.md

 ### empty()
 *Runtime:* **O(1)**

-Returns true if the hash table has no elements:
+Returns `true` if the hash table has no entries:
 ```
 bool table_empty = table.empty();
 ```